ualbertalib/jupiter/docs/jupiter_phase_2.md

 2) As a consequence of this, some subset of users don't have permissions to things that they should.
 This is an annoyance.

 3) ALSO as a consequence of this, some subset of users have permissions to things that they shouldn't.
 This is a security issue.
-We saw exactly this in Sufia 6 based ERA's objects.
+We saw exactly this issue when auditing Sufia 6-based ERA's objects during the transition.

 Group permissioning & owner modeling can get you really, really far.
 I'd suggest being willing to go to suffer a LOT of pain to live with it, rather than moving to ACLs.
 What seems like a simple solution will inevitably entail endless frustration.